What Exactly to Do If Your Circuit Breaker Keeps Tripping with Nothing Plugged In

 Provided you checked for devices that could be responsible, hopefully, you now have a better understanding of why your circuit breaker keeps tripping with nothing plugged in.

-Unfortunately, unless you have experience working with current, fixing the issue is best left to an electrician.
 At least by troubleshooting first, you won’t be paying them for nothing.
 It also shouldn’t take them too long to root out the source of the constant tripping and fix it.